 stdArgs An instance of GciStoreTravDoArgsSType.
-For details, refer to the discussion of GciStoreTravDo\ on page 482.
+For details, see page 385. ctArgs An instance of GciClampedTravArgsSType.
+For details, see page 106.

-discussion of GciClampedTrav on page 135.

 Returns FALSE if the traversal is not yet completed.
 Returns TRUE if there are no more objects to be returned by subsequent calls to GciMoreTraversal (that is, an object report was constructed for each object, minus the special objects).